IainMcHugh/milestone-project-3/README.md

 ## Features

-- Multiple layouts to accomodate various screen sizes
+- Responsive layout for all screen sizes

-- Fully functional messaging application

-- Message responses being generated from 3rd party API responses

-- Dark mode toggle
+- Authentication with both logging in and registering

+- The ability to create, update, and delete sites.

-- Information modal for overview of available functionality
+- Information modal for overview of the sites purpose.

-- Downloadble chat history in JSON format through the use of local storage

-- Custom 404 error page handling
+- Fully functional commenting with bug reporting, ratings, and most recent maintenance updates.

+- 3rd party image hosting (image deleted on site removal for maximum efficiency)

 ## Technologies Used